Pottipadu

-Pottipadu is a village in the YSR Kadapa district of Andhra Pradesh State, India, lies 97 KM west of Kadapa, the district headquarters.
+Pottipadu is a village in Kondapuram mandal, YSR Kadapa district of Andhra Pradesh State, India, lies 97 KM west of Kadapa, the district headquarters.
 The state’s capital, Vijayawada, is 436 KM away.

 The postal code of Pottipadu is 516464 and its post office is in Lavanur.

 Pottipadu is near the borders of Kondapuram, Tadipatri, Mylavaram, Putlur and Simhadripuram mandals.

 Some of the nearby cities are Tadpatri, Jammalamadugu, Proddatur and Yerraguntla.

 Pottipadu is also close to the boundary between Cuddapah District and Anantapur District.
 Yellanur in Anantapur District is south of Pottipadu.